-Item Priority 2017 CWPP Recommendation 2024 CWRP Follow-Up Discussion Communication and Education Emergency Response and Planning Objective: To improve structural and wildfire equipment and training available to RDCK Fire and Rescue.
-22 High Conduct annual mutual aid training with MFLNRORD and BCWS including completion of a mock wildfire simulation in coordination with BCWS and safety training specific to wildland fire and risks inherent with natural areas.
+Item Priority 2019 CWPP Recommendation 2024 CWRP Follow-Up Discussion Communication and Education 22 High Conduct annual mutual aid training with MFLNRORD and BCWS including completion of a mock wildfire simulation in coordination with BCWS and safety training specific to wildland fire and risks inherent with natural areas.
 As part of the training, conduct annual reviews to ensure PPE and wildland equipment resources are complete, in working order, and the crews are well versed in their set-up and use.
 Wildfire training should follow Office of the Fire Commissioner standards.
-This occurs annually 23 High Ensure RDCK Wildfire Mitigation Coordinator act as liaison between the RDCK Collaborative Planning Group and the Emergency Preparedness Committee for Area A. Coordination and information sharing are crucial to the development of a community well prepared for wildfire.
-There is collaboration on this within the emergency program.
-24 Moderate Review and clarify SPU request procedures with RDCK fire Chiefs and ensure robust SPP115 training for fire fighters.
+This occurs annually 23 High Ensure RDCK Wildfire Mitigation Coordinator act as liaison between the RDCK Collaborative Planning Group and the Emergency Preparedness Committee for Area J. Coordination and information sharing are crucial to the development of a community well prepared for wildfire.
+There is collaboration on this within the emergency program 24 Moderate Review and clarify SPU request procedures with RDCK fire Chiefs and ensure robust SPP115 training for fire fighters.
 This is in place 25 Moderate Develop Regional Service to fund additional SPUs and maintain existing SPUs.
-This exists 26 Moderate Explore opportunities to collaborate with BCWS and within RDCK fire service to coordinate discount volumes of hose for interface fires, reducing costs and logistics to local fire departments This has not been explored 27 High Explore opportunities to ensure a duty officer is in place in each Fire Protection Area to provide coverage for periods of high or extreme hazard.
-There is a 24/7 regional duty officer 28 Moderate Conduct fire preplan assessment for key interface areas in Area A. Other jurisdictions have completed assessments that prioritize fire department-specific variables, such as distance to hydrants, response time from nearest fire station, etc. to produce local risk ratings.
-Some assessments have been conducted in Area A Emergency Response Evacuation and Access Objective: To improve access and egress to neighborhoods at risk and natural areas within RDCK.
+This is in place 26 Moderate Explore opportunities to collaborate with BCWS and within RDCK fire service to coordinate discount volumes of hose for interface fires, reducing costs and logistics to local fire departments This has not been explored 27 High Explore opportunities to ensure a duty officer is in place in each Fire Protection Area to provide coverage for periods of high or extreme hazard.
+There is a 24/7 Regional Duty Officer 28 Moderate Conduct fire preplan assessment for key interface areas in Area J. Other jurisdictions have completed assessments that prioritize fire department-specific variables, such as distance to hydrants, response time from nearest fire station, etc. to produce local risk ratings.
+Some assessments have been completed Emergency Response Evacuation and Access Objective: To improve access and egress to neighbourhoods at risk and natural areas within RDCK.

-Item Priority 2017 CWPP Recommendation 2024 CWRP Follow-Up Discussion Communication and Education 29 High Develop a Total Access Plan to create, map and inventory trail and road network in natural areas for suppression planning, identification of areas with insufficient access and to aid in strategic planning.
+Item Priority 2019 CWPP Recommendation 2024 CWRP Follow-Up Discussion Communication and Education 29 High Develop a Total Access Plan to create, map and inventory trail and road network in natural areas for suppression planning, identification of areas with insufficient access and to aid in strategic planning.
 Fire threat mapping from this CWPP should be included.
 The plan should be updated every five years, or more regularly, as needed to incorporate additions or changes.
 This has not been done 30 High Require that all new interface developments have access for evacuation and sufficient capacity for emergency vehicles.
-As per the questionnaire 31 Moderate Facilitate completion of emergency planning zones for interface neighbourhoods with limited access This has not been done Fuel Management Objective: Reduce wildfire threat on public lands through fuel management.
+As per the Questionnaire 31 Moderate Facilitate completion of emergency planning zones for interface neighbourhoods with limited access This has not been done Fuel Management Objective: Reduce wildfire threat on public lands through fuel management.
 32 High Proceed with detailed assessment, prescription development and treatment of hazardous fuel units identified in this CWPP.
 Collaboration with licensees may facilitate larger projects.
-Some prescription work has been completed.47 33 High Prioritize Areas of Interest across Electoral Areas with updated CWPPs to ensure effective and objective treatment Some prioritization has been done Objective: Maintain treated areas under an acceptable level of wildfire fire threat (moderate).
-34 Moderate As treatments are implemented, complete monitoring within 10 years of treatment (subject to site conditions) and maintenance every 15-20 years (subject to prescription and site conditions) on previously treated areas.
-Treated areas should be assessed by a Registered Professional Forester, specific to actions ^{9} - required to maintain treated areas in a moderate or lower hazard.
-There has been no assessment for re treatment
+Some prescription work has been completed.
+44 33 High Prioritize Areas of Interest across Electoral Areas with updated CWPPs to ensure effective and objective treatment Some prioritization has been done Objective: Maintain treated areas under an acceptable level of wildfire fire threat (moderate).

-47 Prioritization, planning, implementation and maintenance of fuel treatments in provincial Parks and Protected Areas will be the responsibility of BC Parks.
+44 Prioritization, planning, implementation and maintenance of fuel treatments in provincial Parks and Protected Areas will be the responsibility of BC Parks.